balfieri/nanocad/README.md

-This repository contains general-purpose 3D and 2D visualization software that can be used in many different contexts.
+This repository contains general-purpose 3D and 2D visualization C++ software that can be used in many different contexts.

 This is all open-source.
 Refer to the LICENSE.md for licensing details.